Theory: Part 02

 [10:24:01]: Payload C

-FLAW: Identical Time Deltas.
+Identical Time Deltas

-The Structural Illusion
+The Structural Illusion.

 When massive inbox providers like Google or Microsoft evaluate spam, they don't just read the words in your email.
 They look at the structural rigidity of the sender over time.
-They map your network graph.

 IF (TimeDelta(Touch1, Touch2) ==== exactly 72h across 500 domains) THEN Flag(BotNetwork_Probability_99%)

-Breaking the Loop
+Breaking the Loop.

 The Autonomous Shield

 To Google, it looks identical to a human opening Gmail, thinking about an account, and hitting "Send" on a random Thursday afternoon.
+The time delta becomes chaotic, mimicking actual human behavior.

-"Static sequences decay.
+"Static systems decay.
 Adaptive systems compound."